 TDD allows developers to “fail fast,” providing a very short feedback loop to know if their code is working correctly.
 Developers can self-certify their code before anyone runs manual acceptance tests and before a peer code review is done.
 This shortens the turnaround time and results in fewer defects found during manual testing.

 TDD also supports an agile approach of constant change.
 Most development teams have multiple engineers working on the same codebase at one time.
 As one developer working on a new feature commits their code, continuous integration tools will detect that change and automatically run the unit tests, testing all code in the application within minutes.
-Any failures are immediately reported, and the team will know that it needs to be fixed, before it goes through manual testing or integration testing, and long before it gets into users’ hands.
+Any failures are immediately reported to software developers, and the team will know that it needs to be fixed, before it goes through manual testing or integration testing, and long before it gets into users’ hands.

 TDD saves time every step of the way: for the developers, peer code reviewer, tester, and even the product owner, who is the last team member to certify that the feature is shippable.